How to Set Up MCP in Claude Desktop (Complete 2026 Guide)

 Can I use remote MCP servers with Claude Desktop? +

-15+ years of experience in product development, AI enthusiast, and passionate about building innovative solutions that bridge the gap between technology and real-world applications.
-Specializes in creating developer tools and platforms that make complex technologies accessible to everyone.
+15+ years in product development.
+AI enthusiast building developer tools that make complex technologies accessible to everyone.